 By default, Facebook reports a conversion when either of the following two conditions are satisfied:

-- Someone who clicked your ad converted within 28 days
+- Someone who clicked your ad converted within 7 days (previously 28)

 - Someone who viewed your ad converted within 1 day